xrobau/blockparser/README.md

             make
             ./parser

         .
-If you are interested in the Cassandra database syncer:
+If you are interested in using a database, use sqlite for most cases, however if you are interested in the Cassandra database syncer:

             Install the datastax cpp cassandra driver: https://github.com/datastax/cpp-driver git clone git://github.com/snakie/blockparser.git